-Provision of non-audit services
+Provision of mon-audit services

-We declare that no prohibited non-audit services referred to in Article 6 paragraph 4 of Law No. 2258-VIII were provided.
-In addition, there are no non-audit services which were provided by us to the Bank or its controlled entities and which have not been disclosed in the separate financial statements or the Bank's Management report.
+We declare that no prohibited non-audit services referred to in Article 6 paragraph 4 of Law No. 2258-Vill were provided.
+In addition, there are no non-audit services which were provided by us to the Bank or its controlled entities and which have not been disclosed in the consolidated financial statements or the Group's Management report.